 You win some, you lose some.
 Seriously though, I’m Irish AF and can only achieve a tan when it comes out of a can.
 Luckily, I look great in sun-hats.

 Speaking of Irish, who’s excited about St. Patrick’s Day?
 Although green, this drink is probably not what you have planned for your debauchery on March 17th.
 I’m sure I’ll come up with something more suited to that occasion and post it to the blog next week.

 The trick to making the most of this tipple is to ensure your herbs are well-muddled with the sugar.
 You want the herbs to release their juices and the sugar to be dissolved.
 If you’re wondering where I got my sweet monogrammed muddler, it was a gift from my friend Erin.
 She ordered it from Brooklyn maker, American Heirloom.

 I got these super cute bamboo straws from The Papery in the Glebe a couple years ago.
-I think they make this cocktail taste better, but that might just be good packaging.
-I’m a sucker for aesthetics.
+They make this cocktail taste better, but that might just be good packaging, I’m a sucker for aesthetics.

 Whether you are planning to sun yourself on a beach sometime soon, or are just willing yourself there in your mind’s eye, I hope this cocktail helps you make the most of it.

 The classic tropical refresher gets an update with cilantro in place of mint.

 - ¼ cup fresh cilantro with stems, plus extra for garnish